MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/strategy.md

 ## Define a responsible AI strategy

 A responsible AI strategy defines your role in ensure your AI workloads are trustworthy and equally beneficial to all users.
 It's a responsibility shared between you and your AI provider, in this case Microsoft.
-The  vary depending on whether you use software as a service (SaaS), like Microsoft' Copilots, or AI platform as a service (PaaS), like Azure AI Studio.
+Your responsibility shifts depending on whether you use software as a service (SaaS), like Microsoft' Copilots, or AI platform as a service (PaaS), like Azure AI Studio.

 - *Align with responsible AI principles.* Microsoft follows six [responsible AI](https://www.microsoft.com/ai/responsible-ai#advancing-aI-policy) principles that adhere to the [NIST Artificial Intelligence Risk Management Framework (AI RMF)](https://nvlpubs.nist.gov/nistpubs/ai/NIST.AI.100-1.pdf).